Generosity – Where & When

 An alternative money “parking” place is a donor-advised fund.
 A donor-advised fund is a public charity; however, you do not own the account.
 You make a gift to the fund and instantly receive a tax deduction.
 The money then stays in the account until you, as the donor, direct it somewhere.
 You are in reasonable control; the fund just administrates the process for a small fee, (which is a lot lower than the expenses you would pay with a private foundation).

 The money you put in a donor-advised fund is invested and growing while it waits for your direction.
+I share more considerations in the Handout Foundations vs. Donor-Advised Funds.

 A 501(c)3 is a public charity.
 They are a non-profit business, and there is no requirement for how much they need to give away.
 They have an independent board, function as a charity, and follow certain rules.